-In the first of a series of articles on creation, DR JOSEPH NOOR provided a glimpse into how the scientific community viewed how the universe came into being.
+In the first of a series of articles on creation, DR YUSUF NOOR provided a glimpse into how the scientific community viewed how the universe came into being.
 He now looks at how the Quran describes the layout of the solar system.
 He emphasises that the amazing scientific truths expressed in the Quran should be traceable to the original documents of earlier revelations.

 REMEMBER that the message given to Nabi Muhammad (SAW) in the form of the Quran is essentially the same as that of the earlier revelations.
 As stated in the article, ‘The origin of creation’, verses not quoted will have a footnote at the end of the article.